MihirMore/100daysofcode-Python/log.md

 ### Day - 32

 **Thoughts** : Today I learnt about the smotplib of Python and how it is used to send emails.
 The exercise was to send motivational quotes from a file to your email every Monday.
 The final project was to create a birthday wisher email and send it to the person whose birthday is on a given day.
 The data is stored in a csv and is fetched to check if any date matched today and sends email if it does.

+### Day - 33

+**Thoughts** : Today I studied about API's and how to use API endpoints and parameters.
+Also created a very fun kanye quote GUI app using kanye.rest API and Tkinter.
+The final project is about sending an email notification when ISS(International Space Station) is near your home at night so you can view it.
+It uses the ISS API and also sunrise/sunset API to get time information regarding the time of sunset and sunrise.
+It uses smtplib to send email notification.